NOC-OI/intermediate-git/_episodes/02-forking.md

 > Follow the above instructions to create a fork of the intermediate-git-test-repo.
 > Then create a local copy of it.
 {: .challenge}

+We'll discuss forking further in the Remotes and Branching Models chapters.

 {% include links.md %}